Fiat Panda hatchback - Reliability & safety

 A simple car like the Fiat Panda should be reliable, but its zero-star Euro NCAP safety rating is concerning

-As a brand, Fiat was rated 23rd out of 30 manufacturers in our 2020 Driver Power customer satisfaction survey.
-The Fiat Panda itself was ranked 67th out of 100 cars in 2019, but didn't appear in 2020's results.
+As a brand, Fiat was rated 26th out of 29 manufacturers in our 2021 Driver Power customer satisfaction survey.
+The Fiat Panda itself was ranked 67th out of 100 cars in 2019, but hasn't appeared in more recent results.

 Fiat Panda reliability